rm-hull/luma.oled/doc/python-usage.rst

       draw.rectangle(device.bounding_box, outline="white", fill="black")
       draw.text((30, 40), "Hello World", fill="white")

-The :class:`oled.render.canvas` class automatically creates an :mod:`PIL.ImageDraw` object of the correct dimensions and bit depth suitable for the device, so you may then call the usual Pillow methods to draw onto the canvas.
+The :class:`luma.core.render.canvas` class automatically creates an :mod:`PIL.ImageDraw` object of the correct dimensions and bit depth suitable for the device, so you may then call the usual Pillow methods to draw onto the canvas.